boiding/book/src/server/responsibilities.md

 content.
 This will tell the workshop server your web server is still running.

+## `/world`
+Some details of the world, like how big it is, don't change that often.
+You will be informed of the relevant world data a post to this URL.

 ## `/brain`
 The workshop server needs to know how your boids are going to react to their environment.
 It will send a